Thalhammer/jwt-cpp/README.md

 This allows for complete freedom when picking which libraries you want to use.
 For more information, [see below](#providing-your-own-json-traits-your-traits)

 In order to maintain compatibility, [picojson](https://github.com/kazuho/picojson) is still used to provide a specialized `jwt::claim` along with all helpers.
-Defining `DISABLE_PICOJSON` will remove this optional dependency.
+Defining `JWT_DISABLE_PICOJSON` will remove this optional dependency.

 As for the base64 requirements of JWTs, this libary provides `base.h` with all the required implentation; However base64 implementations are very common, with varying degrees of performance.
-When providing your own base64 implementation, you can define `DISABLE_BASE64` to remove the jwt-cpp implementation.
+When providing your own base64 implementation, you can define `JWT_DISABLE_BASE64` to remove the jwt-cpp implementation.

 ### Getting Started

-Simple example of decoding a token and printing all claims:
+Simple example of decoding a token and printing all claims ([try it out](https://github.com/Thalhammer/jwt-cpp/tree/master/example/print-claims.cpp)):

 ```cpp
 #include <jwt-cpp/jwt.h>